 How late can I get adjusted in pregnancy?

-We usually recommend an increased frequency of adjustments in the last month of pregnancy to ensure an easier opening of the pelvic bones and less chance for intervention in preparation for birth.
+You can get adjusted up to the birth, even in early labour.
+Depending on the mom, we may recommend an increased frequency of adjustments in the last month of pregnancy to ensure an easier opening of the pelvic bones and less chance for intervention in preparation for birth.
 We also tell our pregnant patients that if they are able to make it in at the first signs of labour, it is best!
 Dr. Emilie herself has been adjusted through her previous labours to help ensure easier, faster births with less chance of intervention.
-If you’re unable to come here, Dr. Emilie will often come to you if possible during your labour for any check-ups and adjustments.
+If you’re unable to come here, we will often come to you if possible during your labour for any check-ups and adjustments, especially if labour seems to be stalling.
 Our goal is for you to have the best birth possible!

 What are the benefits of chiropractic care during pregnancy?

 Chiropractic care during pregnancy provides many benefits.
 There are so many worries that arise when a women is pregnant, from avoiding miscarriage to morning sickness, nausea, a healthy normal baby, back, neck and joint pain, the fear of a long difficult birth, avoiding intervention in birth and many more.
 The good news is chiropractic care has proven to help pregnant women with many of these worries and lead to easier, faster births with less intervention than without chiropractic care.

 The Webster technique is a specific chiropractic analysis and adjustment which establish balance in the pregnant woman’s pelvis and reduce undue stress to her uterus and supporting ligaments.
 This balanced state in the pelvis leads to optimal fetal position.
 About 4% of pregnancies result in a breech position, which uncorrected, usually lead to a c-section.
 Studies have reported 82% success rate of babies turning vertex when doctors of chiropractic used the Webster Technique.